Kripakaran/CSCI-561---First-Order-Logic-Resolution-/README.md

-# CSCI 561 - First Order Logic Resolution
+#  First Order Logic Resolution
- Programming assingment 3 done under Professor Laurent Itti as part of CSCI 561 course at USC in Fall 2019
+Developed a beta version of an automation system to alert customers about potential drug interactions for over the counter and prescribed drugs using First Order logic inference.